 FAQs

-A. Writing has been my escape of choice since I was a kid - dysfunctional families of origin can do that to a person.
+A. Writing has been my escape of choice since I was a kid.
+Dysfunctional families of origin can do that to a person.
 So, I was actually an author long before I became a nurse.

-A: Yes, and in many cases, very.
+A: Yes, very.

 Q. What is being a writer like for you?